 STAGE 4 – ESTABLISH FINANCIAL PLAN (COMPLETED AUGUST 2018)

 State law allows a Regional Transportation Authority, such as RFTA, to collect up to 5 mills in property taxes, with voter approval.
 In order to prepare RFTA to address the region’s future mobility challenges, the RFTA Board of Directors has carefully reviewed several “Destination 2040” funding scenarios.
 A financial capacity analysis and financial model were developed to determine the project delivery timing and affordability for the various funding scenarios.

 BEYOND STAGE 4 – WHAT’S NEXT?

 “Destination 2040” is the Roaring Fork Transportation Authority’s (RFTA’s) plan to address the region’s current and future mobility needs.
 RFTA makes getting around the area easier and less expensive through the programs and services it provides, including: VelociRFTA Bus Rapid Transit, local buses, pedestrian safety enhancements, access to bike share, and maintenance of the Rio Grande recreational trail.
 RFTA helps reduce automobile congestion and is good for the environment, however, it faces financial challenges in order to maintain its services and programs, as well as to meet the region’s growing mobility needs.
-That is why, following a Public Hearing on August 9, 2018, the RFTA Board unanimously voted to refer a 2.65 mill levy ballot measure to voters who reside within RFTA’s member jurisdictions, to help fund strategic improvements to the region’s transportation system.
+Following the 2018 ballot vote on November 6, member jurisdictions voted to pass the 2.65 mill levy ballot measure to help fund strategic improvements to the region’s transportation system.
 If you have questions or comments, please send them to firstname.lastname@example.org or see RFTA responses to Frequently Asked Questions.
 Thank you!